joseal/hassio-addons/ecoforest-proxy/README.md

 #### Option: debug (required)

-If set to `1`, additoinal logging information will be add to log
+If set to false, additoinal logging information will be add to log

 #### Option: domestic_hot_water (required)

-If set to `1`, meaning is used a domestic hot water accumulator connected to stove
+If set to false, meaning is used a domestic hot water accumulator connected to stove

 #### Option: proxy_port (required)